jgarber623/webmention-verification-ruby/README.md

 verifier = Webmention::Verification::Verifiers::HtmlVerifier.new(response, target)

-verifier.verified? # returns Boolean
+verifier.verified? # => Boolean true or false
-verifier.results   # returns Array
+verifier.results   # => Array
 ```

 In the example above, `verifier.results` will return an array of HTML elements that link to the provided target URL.
 An empty array will be returned if no elements linking to the target URL are found in the source URL.

 ### Exception Handling

 There are several exceptions that may be raised by webmention-verification-ruby's underlying dependencies.
-These errors are raised as subclasses of `Webmention::Verification::Error` (which itself is a subclass of `StandardError`).
+These errors are raised as subclasses of `WebmentionVerificationError` (which itself is a subclass of `StandardError`).

 From [sporkmonger/addressable](https://github.com/sporkmonger/addressable):